Module Catalogue 2026/27

 Intended Skill Outcomes

-POL3050 equips students with the theoretical background necessary to expertly engage in political debates—amongst policymakers, non-governmental organizations, and activists—about the ethics of killing and saving lives.
+POL3050 equips students with the theoretical background necessary to expertly engage in political debates—amongst policymakers, non-governmental organisations, and activists.
 Such debates arise for those working in the government and third sectors, whether in the UK or abroad.

 More generally, the module gives students many useful transferable skills including: